blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 (Thanks Jason Desrosiers for the suggestions!)

-Using the above setup would mean that we need to specify `#open` at the end of type URIs when URIs appear in `allOf`.
+Using the above setup would mean that we need to specify `#open` at the end of type URLs when URLs appear in `allOf`.
 We would also need to serve type schemas with one of the above structures, such that they conform with JSON Schema.
 Although this does add some ceremony around extending types, we would end up with a type extension system that would conform to JSON Schema without implicitness or redefining keyword semantics.

 # Prior art